Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

-A significant share of international containers is either owned by shipping lines that tend to use them as a tool to help fill up their ships or by leasing companies using containerized assets for revenue generation.
+A significant share of international containers is owned by shipping lines that tend to use them to help fill up their ships or by leasing companies using containerized assets for revenue generation.
 In the United States, a large number of domestic containers of 53 feet are also used.
-Doublestacking of containers on railways (COFC: Containers On Flat Cars) has doubled the capacity of trains to haul freight with minimal cost increases, thereby improving the competitive position of the railways with regards to trucking for long-haul shipments.
+Doublestacking of containers on railways (COFC: Containers On Flat Cars) has doubled the capacity of trains to haul freight with minimal cost increases, thereby improving the competitive position of the railways with regard to trucking for long-haul shipments.

 Globalization and containerization as closely interrelated.
-According to UNCTAD, between 1970 and 1990, trade facilitation measures accounted for 45% of global trade growth while membership to global trade organizations such as GATT/WTO accounted for another 285%.
-The container accounted for an additional 790%, exceeding all the other trade growth factors put together.
+According to UNCTAD, between 1970 and 1990, trade facilitation measures accounted for 45% of global trade growth, while membership in global trade organizations such as GATT/WTO accounted for another 285%.
+The container accounted for an additional 790%, exceeding all the other trade growth factors combined.
 The diffusion and adaptation of transport modes to containerization is an ongoing process that will eventually reach a level of saturation.
 Containers have thus become the most important component for rail and maritime intermodal transportation.
 The challenge remains about the choice of modes in an intermodal transport chain as well as minimizing the costs and delays related to moving containers between modes.
-As the use of intermodal transportation increased and became more complex (e.g. international trade), transactional costs and inefficiencies became increasingly apparent.
-Innovations involve using blockchain technology, as distributed electronic ledgers, to support the complex array of transactions and information flows related to intermodal transportation.
+As intermodal transportation increased and became more complex (e.g. international trade), transactional costs and inefficiencies became increasingly apparent.
+Innovations involve using blockchain technology, distributed electronic ledgers, to support the complex array of transactions and information flows related to intermodal transportation.

 4. Advantages and Challenges of Containerization